 (If you just want to skip straight to the list of things you need to make potty-training smoother, click here.
 If you want to know about our very different potty-training experiences with our son & daughter + my potty-training tips, keep reading.)

 We have never “tried” to potty-train our kids (well, I tried for about 20 minutes, but more on that below).
-I have a 4.5 year old son and a 2.5 year old daughter.
-Our potty-training experiences with them have been very different.
+I have a 5 year old son and a 3 year old daughter.
+Our potty-training experiences with them were very different.

-Maybe I’m the only Mom in the world who feels this way, but I have never been in a rush to potty-train.
-I think diapers are easy & I’ve never been in a hurry to get out of them.
+Maybe I’m the only Mom in the world who feels this way, but I was never in a rush to potty-train.
+I think diapers are easy & I was never in a hurry to get out of them.
 Sure, diapers are expensive.
 But they make up for it in convenience.

 My son potty-trained around 3.5+ years old.
 There were many people who couldn’t believe we hadn’t potty-trained him before then.
-Add to that the fact that my son is absolutely huge—he’s currently 4.5 and the size of some 6-7 year olds.
+Add to that the fact that my son is absolutely huge—he’s currently 5 and the size of most 7 year olds.
 He’s an extremely tall & big little boy.
-So that just compounded everyone’s surprise that he was still in diapers.
+So that just compounded everyone’s surprise that he was still in diapers at 3 years old.

 When many of my Mom friends were potty-training their kids around 2 years old using the “3 day method,” I watched and listened.
 Most of them were successful.
 I was pregnant with my daughter & not eager to get my son out of diapers, but I decided to give it a try since 1) they made it look easy(ish) and 2) I thought, “Okay, well I only have 1 child now so maybe it’s a good idea to knock this out before I have my baby.”

 I tried potty-training for one morning.
 Actually, if we’re being honest, it was about 20 minutes.